realpython/materials/string-concatenation-python/README.md

-# How to Efficiently Make String Concatenation in Python
+# Efficient String Concatenation in Python

-This folder provides the code examples for the article [How to Efficiently Make String Concatenation in Python](https://realpython.com/python-string-concatenation/).
+This folder provides the code examples for the Real Python tutorial [Efficient String Concatenation in Python](https://realpython.com/python-string-concatenation/).